KanishR1/Introduction-to-ASIC-Flow/README.md

 end
 endmodule
 ```
-In this code the if sel is 2'b10 or 2'b11 the assignment value of x is not specified and evn though there is a default statement it will infer a latch with input to the en pin as sel[1]' for x because of the partial assignment.
+In this code the if sel is 2'b10 or 2'b11 the assignment value of x is not specified and evn though there is a default statement it will infer a latch with input to the en pin as sel[1] OR sel[0]' for x because of the partial assignment.
 When sel == 2'b10 or 2'b11 the previous output value of x will be retained.

 The simulation , synthesis result, netlist and GLS is shown below :